Skip to main content

 Program development & evaluation

-As an intern, you will contribute to clinic-wide improvement efforts and help implement, problem-solve and evaluate these approaches.
+As an intern, you’ll contribute to clinic-wide improvement efforts and help implement, problem-solve and evaluate these approaches.
 Examples of past efforts include creating a token economy to improve compliance during medical visits, the development of school note policies and the revision of vaccine administration procedures.

 Eligibility

-Preference is given to applicants who meet four admission criteria:
+Preference is given to applicants who meet 4 admission criteria:

-- Have a master’s degree in psychology or counseling - At least three years of full-time graduate-level training (four years preferred)
+• Have a master’s degree in psychology or counseling — at least 3 years of full-time graduate-level training, 4 years preferred

 Geisinger is committed to cultivating a culture of diversity and inclusion.
 We recognize that our team is our most valuable asset and seek to promote an environment that is welcoming of persons of all races, ethnicities, religious beliefs, genders and sexual orientations.
 We celebrate your life experiences, personal differences, knowledge, innovation and talent, and we work to create a welcoming and safe environment for all residents and fellows.